-Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and upsert instruments into LUSID.
+Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and create portfolios in LUSID.
 This should automatically be the case if you are the domain owner.

-You must construct a valid table of data to write, one instrument per record.
-Each
+You must construct a valid table of data to write, one portfolio per record.

 Your query can use the